5 Ways to Improve Your Astrophotography

-With so much advice and opinions about the best way to photograph the Milky Way, and the deep-sky objects found within it, I thought it would be best for me to highlight 5 basic ways anyone can improve their DSLR astrophotography.
+With so many opinions about the best way to photograph the Milky Way and the deep-sky objects found within it, I thought it would be best for me to highlight 5 basic ways anyone can improve their DSLR astrophotography.

 Beginners can learn a wealth of knowledge by paying attention to the equipment and techniques of others.
-A great resource for admiring others equipment and processing techniques is AstroBin.
-You’ll find me there under the username: Astro_Backyard.
+A great resource for admiring equipment and processing techniques is AstroBin.

 You really want to get this one right.
 Accurate polar alignment of your telescope mount can be the difference between a decent image, and a great one.
-Whether you’re using an AstroTrac, iOptron Skytracker style mount, or a good ‘ol German Equatorial mount like myself; aligning your rig to the North Star is essential.
+Whether you’re using an AstroTrac, iOptron SkyTracker camera mount, or a robust equatorial telescope mount like myself, aligning your rig with the north celestial pole is essential.

 This is what makes the difference between round stars, and footballs.
 Even if you use an autoguiding system, accurate Polar alignment is essential for a sharp image.